Poundswick Grammar School: Poundswick High School

 By the mid-1960s, comprehensive schools were becoming more mainstream, and Manchester, previously thwarted by a Conservative government, was going to make up for lost time when Labour were elected in 1964 to turn all its schools comprehensive.
 In December 1964 the council unveiled its plans for comprehensive education, to be introduced by 1967.
 The direct-grant grammar schools would remain until 1976.
 Manchester's 65 schools would become 48 due to natural closures, then would become 28 when schools were combined as comprehensives.

 In 1967 it was renamed as Poundswick High School when, as per the initial plan, it merged with Oldwood Secondary Modern School (on Portway); Manchester finally got what it wanted.
 The new headmaster Mr Albert Gilpin MBE, the former grammar school's (only) head, and the head of the lower school was Mr Ashton, former head of Brownley Green Secondary Modern School.
 The Brownley Green school had combined with Moss Nook Secondary Modern School to form the (nearby) South Wythenshawe School.
 The two Wythenshawe single-sex technical schools combined to form a comprehensive.
 The new Poundswick school, on Portway, had 1,300 boys and girls.
 The comprehensive change was incremental, and the last grammar school intake left as sixth formers in 1973.

 In September 1982, most Manchester secondary schools, including Poundswick, lost their sixth forms, with there being three 11–18 schools and three sixth form colleges instead for A-level candidates.
 Half of the Poundswick teaching staff left.

 Social problems

 In late 1985, there was a dispute over five boys, who were expelled in June 1985 for obscene graffiti describing ten teachers (and their wives).
 When they were reinstated, by the local council, this prompted 47 out of 61 teachers to refuse to teach them, which involved virtually closing the school for approximately seven months.
 It also led to other schools in Manchester closing when other teachers also went on strike, in sympathy.

 In 1995 the lower school, on Portway, closed and was demolished.
 The site became a small, discrete housing development within the greater Woodhouse Park estate.

 Over a three-year period until 1998, the Poundswick High School suspended 782 pupils.
-Wythenshawe is a 'notorious' and violent part of Manchester with social problems, and this may have been reflected in the school's troubled life as a comprehensive.
+Wythenshawe is a part of Manchester with social problems, and this may have been reflected in the school's troubled life as a comprehensive.